raven-os/nest/doc/nest-03.md

 ## Nest pull

 [//]: # (TODO: add link to the part of the introduction about the cache) The command `nest pull` synchronizes the local packages' cache with the one on Raven's server.
 The concept of the cache was already explained in the [introduction]().
-You need to run this command very often in order to keep your cache up to date.
+You need to run this command regularly to update your cache.
 This operation is completely harmless, so don't hesitate to use it frequently!

 ## Nest install

-[//]: # (TODO: add link to the part about the package's syntax from the last chapter) To install packages, run `nest install <package>` in a terminal.
-You need to use the syntax `repository::category/package#[version|version_req]` explained in the [introduction]().
+[//]: # (TODO: add link to the part about the package's syntax from the last chapter) To install packages, run `nest install <package>` in a terminal, by using the following syntax `repository::category/package#[version|version_req]` explained in the [last chapter]().

 Some parts of this syntax may be omitted if it only matches **one** and only one package.
 Otherwise, Nest will throw an error.
 That means you can use `repository/package` or `category/package`, or `package`.
-You obviously need at least the package's name.
+At least the package's name is mandatory.
 For example, if there is only one package named "super_cool_package" among all the repositories Nest is using, you can just input the package's name instead of the whole syntax.
 Nest always chooses the version by descending order, aka from the latest one to the oldest one.

-[//]: # (TODO: add link to the part of the introduction talking about the dependencies) As said [before](), Nest might install more packages than the ones you initially wanted, those are just the dependencies of the packages you wanted to install.
+[//]: # (TODO: add link to the part of the introduction talking about the dependencies) As previously quoted [before](), Nest might install more packages than the ones you initially wanted, those are just the dependencies of the packages you wanted to install.

 The output of the `nest install` command is as followed: